 Incoming mail is opened, scanned, authenticated, and sent to Iron Mountain for storage.
+Second Engagement Update - Boxes are now sent to GRM, a New Jersey-based storage firm that does most of the City's records storage.
 Boxes are sent to Iron Mountain at least weekly, or more frequently if necessary.
 Boxes are sometimes retrieved for cases like death calculations for members who retired long ago (generally, records were not scanned for members retired prior to 1985).
 To try to eliminate the need to retrieve those boxes, TRS sent out letters to approximately 36,000 retirees, asking them to confirm their beneficiaries.
 About 20,000 have responded, and the responses were scanned, so the paper files are generally no longer needed for them.
+Second Engagement Update - About 3,000 more have responded, so there are now about 13,000 case files still in storage.
+There are no plans currently for additional outreach to this group.

 TRS maintains online data centers in New York and New Jersey.
 Backups are also done to tape nightly.
-Encrypted tape backups are stored at Recall.
-Once a year, IT goes to Recall and verifies the tapes are there.
+Encrypted tape backups are stored at Iron Mountain.
+Once a year, IT goes to Iron Mountain and verifies the tapes are there.
 There is a regular need for restoring files (for example, accidentally deleted emails) so the recovery process is continually being tested.
+Second Engagement Update - TRS is moving away from the tape backups, since they already have two data centers.
+These tapes are now used only to back up the two data centers.
 TRS is on an initiative to go paperless, however, they are being very careful to not destroy files unless they are sure they are no longer needed.
 Destruction of data in offsite storage follows a written retention policy.

 New employees get mentored by another staff member and spend much time shadowing that staff member to learn their functions.
 New hire orientation provides an overview of the different departments and their functions.
 There is also City-wide diversity and equal employment opportunity training that is required every two years.
+Second Engagement Update - The City-wide diversity and equal employment opportunity training is now required every year.
 DCAS (City-sponsored), AMA, Cornell, etc. are used for outside technical training or career development.
 Certain training may be brought in-house if enough staff needs training on a topic.